adChong/ideaslab-website/content/_index.md

       title: |
         IDEASLab @ NUS
       text: |
-        ## Transforming How Buildings in the Tropics are Cooled, Controlled, and Experienced
+        ### Transforming How Buildings in the Tropics are Cooled, Controlled, and Experienced
-        ### From Research to Real-World Solutions for Sustainable Buildings in the Tropics

         [Learn more →](./about/)
     design: